-RISE moved out of GATHER coworking offices to the Assembly building to collocate with other regional entrepreneurial organizations.
+RISE finalized the move and transition to a new Assembly building to collocate with other regional entrepreneurial organizations.
 RISE continued to operate a fabrication/workshop part of the resilience campus.
-Finally, RISE continued to gather and evaluate the potential space needs of 2021 Challenge teams that will begin their projects in summer 2021.
+Finally, RISE continued to gather and evaluate the potential space needs of 2021 small business Challenge awardees and plan for 2022.

+This Report Period Cumulative Actual Total / Expected Total Total O 11/2 of public facilities

 This Report Period Cumulative Actual Total / Expected

-Total Total

-of public facilities 0 11/2

-This Rep ort Period Cu mulative Actu ial Total / Ex pected

 Low Mod Total Low Mod Total Low/Mod%

 of Persons 0 0 0 0/0 0/0 0/0 0